gr82morozr/codereview/README.md

     Main function that:
       - Parses command-line arguments.
       - Loads configuration from this script.
+      - Parses FROM_TIMESTAMP and TO_TIMESTAMP (if provided) into datetime objects.
       - Sets up multiprocessing to filter the log file in chunks.
-      - Writes the filtered log to the specified output folder while preserving line order.
+      - Writes the filtered output (maintaining line order and ensuring no two consecutive empty lines).
       - Updates a progress bar as the file is processed.
     """
     if len(sys.argv) != 2: